 Tracing is available for all stubs on UNIX and Windows.
-For the stubs for which tracing is available on z/OS, see table under Administration of Broker Stubs under z/OS in the z/OS administration documentation.
+For the stubs for which tracing is available on z/OS, see table under Administering Broker Stubs in the z/OS administration documentation.

 To set the stub trace, see Tracing for Broker Stubs in the platform-specific administration documentation.